Brock Lesnar: World championship reigns and first retirement (2018–2020)

+Second return to WWE (2021–2026)

-Second return and various feuds (2021–2023)
+Various feuds and world championship reigns (2021–2023)

-Lesnar, now sporting a cowboy/farmer look with a beard and ponytail, returned as a face at SummerSlam and faced Reigns for the WWE Universal title at Crown Jewel, which Lesnar lost.
+Lesnar, now sporting a cowboy/farmer look with a beard and ponytail, returned as a face at SummerSlam and faced Reigns for the WWE Universal Championship at Crown Jewel, which Lesnar lost.
 On the December 3 episode of SmackDown, it was announced that Lesnar would once again face Reigns for the title, this time at the Day 1 event, but the match was canceled after Reigns contracted COVID-19, and Lesnar was instead added to Raw's WWE Championship match at the event, winning the title.

 His title reign ended 29 days later at Royal Rumble, losing it to Lashley.
 However, Lesnar won the Royal Rumble match.
 Lesnar regained the WWE Championship at Elimination Chamber and challenged Reigns for the Universal Championship at WrestleMania 38 in a title unification Winner Takes All match.
 Lesnar lost the match at the event.
 On the June 17 episode of SmackDown, Lesnar once again returned, renewing his rivalry with Reigns.
 Lesnar faced Reigns in a Last Man Standing match for the title at SummerSlam, where Lesnar failed to beat Reigns for the title, ending their feud.